Dorce Gamalama: Early life

 Dorce Gamalama was born in Solok, West Sumatra, Indonesia, on 21 July 1963, with the name Dedi Yuliardi Ashadi.
 Her mother Dalifah, a rice seller, died of unknown causes when she was three months old, whereas her father Achmad, a painter and soldier, left home when she was 5 months old and was found dead when she was 1 year old, leaving her orphaned.
 Dorce Gamalama was subsequently raised by her grandmother Darama, who introduced her to music while she was still at elementary school.
 She went on to sing with a group called the Bambang Brothers (BamBros).
 When she was 5 years old, she moved to the capital city to live with her aunt Dalima.
 She started working when she was 7 years old: selling newspapers, washing dishes, and selling cakes around the neighborhood.

 Dorce Gamalama noted that she first experienced gender dysphoria when she was 7 years old, describing it as feeling imprisoned in her own body, and she first had the opportunity to wear a dress on stage during an Indonesian Independence Day school play where she played the role of a grandmother.
 In her teens, she began to appear on stage in women's clothes, moving from Bambros to the trans women-led band Fantastic Dolls, and she took the stage name Dorce Ashadi.
 In the band, she met with Tata Dado and became her best friend.
 She later underwent sex reassignment surgery in Surabaya.
-Her stage name derived from Mount Gamalama in Ternate.
+Her stage name was derived from Mount Gamalama in Ternate.
 Her gender change was officially recognized in 1986.